 After the course walk, drivers in the first run group are instructed to line up and get ready to race.
 Workers gather at the trailer, put on a stylish reflective vest, and attend a brief meeting to cover their roles and responsibilities while working on course.
 Once everyone is in position we send the first car!

 Depending on course length and other factors, each driver will drive the course up to 7 times during their run group.
-The first run is timed, but considered practice only.
-All other runs are official and the times are recorded in our computer system.
+For 2019, all runs are official and the times are recorded in our computer system.
 Your fastest time is used to calculate the points you’ll receive for this event.
 Every participant receives at least one point for showing up.
 How cool is that?

 We rotate through the groups until everyone has had their runs.
 If time permits, we will offer up the option of fun runs to anyone who wants to participate.
 Fun runs are just what you think: additional timed runs on the course, just for fun.
 We split the group in half, flip a coin, and one half heads out on course to work while the other drives.
 Half way through we swap and do it again.
 Use this time to try out a buddy’s car or get more practice in your own.